code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 (https://github.com/code-423n4/2023-02-ethos/blob/73687f32b934c9d697b97745356cdf8a1f264955/Ethos-Vault/contracts/ReaperVaultV2.sol#L627-L631)

+Recommended Mitigation :

+ require(owner !=  _newOwner, "The new and old owner address are same  ");

 ##

-### [32] External functions pauseMinting(),unpauseMinting()  are not used anywhere in other contracts
+### [32] The external functions pauseMinting() and unpauseMinting() are not being utilized by any other contracts can be removed safely

+TYPE : LOW FINDING

+Functions may be defined as external because they need to be called from other contracts, but if they are not used anywhere, it may be safe to remove them from the contract to simplify the code and reduce the attack surface.

 File :  2023-02-ethos/Ethos-Core/contracts/LUSDToken.sol

       function pauseMinting() external {
         require(
             msg.sender == guardianAddress || msg.sender == governanceAddress,
             "LUSD: Caller is not guardian or governance" );
         mintingPaused = true;
        }

        function unpauseMinting() external {
         _requireCallerIsGovernance();
         mintingPaused = false;
         }

 Recommended Mitigation Steps :

-If the pauseMinting() and unpauseMinting() functions in a contract are not used anywhere else in other contracts and there are no plans to use them in the future, they can be safely removed
+If the pauseMinting() and unpauseMinting() functions in a contract are not utilized by any other contracts, and there are no plans to use them in the future, then it is safe to remove them from the contract

 ##

 ### [33]  OMISSIONS IN EVENTS

+TYPE : LOW FINDING

 Throughout the codebase, events are generally emitted when sensitive changes are made to the contracts.
 However, some events are missing important parameters